 - How much work do you feel like doing on your own?
 Will any friends or family lend you a hand with moving or packing?

-- What’s your ideal moving budget?
-What’s your maximum budget?
+- What's your ideal budget for NYC moving costs?
+What's your maximum budget?

 - Are you moving out of an urban area that has parking restrictions?